dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 ## What is Dust?

-Dust is a platform powered by GPT4, Claude, and Mistral.
+Dust is a platform powered by GPT4-Turbo, Claude 2.1, and Mistral.
 It's designed to help teams work better with AI.
 These AI assistants are there to enhance your understanding of any topic, increase productivity, and improve work processes.
 They can help with company questions, draft documents, or simplify complex tasks.

 ## General concepts

 ### Assistant

-Dust assistants are AI-powered agents that employ frontier models like GPT-4 Turbo, Mistral and Claude.
+Dust assistants are AI-powered agents that employ frontier models like GPT-4 Turbo, Mistral and Claude 2.1.
 You can use two types of assistants inside Dust.

-- Frontier model assistants: Advanced large-scale models like @gpt4 surpass existing technologies from major AI developers (OpenAI, Google DeepMind, etc.), handling a variety of tasks such as text recognition, summarization, translation, and content generation.
+- Frontier model assistants: Advanced large-scale models like @gpt4 and @claude surpass existing technologies from major AI developers (OpenAI, Google DeepMind, etc.), handling a variety of tasks such as text recognition, summarization, translation, and content generation.
 - Custom assistants: Tailored by Dust or in-house builders for niche needs, these can be enhanced or instructed specifically.
 They perform particular tasks, like @notion or @slack for interacting with synced documents, or aiding in SQL optimization, customer support, UX feedback, or specialized document creation.

 To illustrate, while @dust handles organizational questions, @help provides Dust support, @slack searches Slack, and @gpt4/@claude offer direct large language model access.
 Multiple assistants can be leveraged concurrently to tackle varied tasks.